Contrast-Security-OSS/contrast-sdk-java/sdk/README.md

 ### Releasing
 Releases are done via Sonatype's Central Release Plugin to Maven Central.
+* Create branch off of main named `release-candidate-contrast-sdk-java-x.y.z`
-* Update the version in `pom.xml` to the desired release version.
+* Update the version in `pom.xml` to the desired release version in the branch
-* Run the release action in github off of the main branch (or other branch in dropdown)
+* Run the release action in github off of the created `release-candidate-contrast-sdk-java-x.y.z` branch
-* Log in to Sonatype to approve release.
+* Merge the release branch `release-candidate-contrast-sdk-java-x.y.z` into main
-* Tag the release in git: eg `git tag -a contrast-sdk-java-1.2.3` and `git push --tags`
+* Tag the release in git: eg `git tag -am "Contrast SDK Release x.y.z" contrast-sdk-java-x.y.z` and `git push --tags`